 Miss Russell, a graduate of St. Barnabas Hospital, Newark, enlisted on May 1 .
 She had also had previous training in public health nursing, and came originally from Middletown, Conn.
 She was married after enlisting to Lieut.
 Edson Carling Duffin of the U. S. Army.

-The same page has a photograph of the couple, but the quality (at least of the reproduction) is not enough to confirm her identity.
-A Ruth F. Russell (same middle initial as the 32nd’s) was listed on a 1940 New Brunswick, New Jersey directory as a nurse for the Visiting Nurses’ Association.
+The same page had a photograph of the couple, but the quality (at least of the reproduction) was not quite good enough to confirm her identity.
+A Ruth F. Russell (same middle initial as the 32nd’s) was also listed on a 1940 New Brunswick, New Jersey directory as a nurse for the Visiting Nurses’ Association.

 The Daily Home News (New Brunswick, New Jersey) featured another article on August 3, 1943 mentioning Havens and Russell as both being “at a certain Nurses’ Rest Camp in North Africa” on July 5, 1943.
 The unnamed camp is described as featuring “swimming and movies for recreation, all placed in a beautiful setting.”
 Vague as the description is, the camp may very well be the nurses’ rest camp at Ain el-Turck, Algeria mentioned in Chief Nurse Brammer’s 1943 nursing report.

 A detailed letter from Doris Havens dated September 17, 1944 was printed in the October 5, 1944 issue of the Allentown Messenger (Allentown, New Jersey) under the title “A Letter from Corsica.”
 It describes Havens as going sightseeing in Naples on September 10, 1944.
 She mentioned, “I had called Ruth Russell (a former New Brunswick co-worker) and she had planned to meet us.”
 Havens continued: